federicolavatori/uva-digital-methods-webhistory-assignment/README.md

 ## Data Analysis
 Make sure you prepare a local environment in python with poetry to run this section.
 The analysis consists of two main activities:
-- Resizing the pictures to have a uniform size across all the sample.
+- Resizing the pictures to have a uniform size across all the sample
 - Investigated how webpages changes across time by computing similarity and dissimilarity measures as described [here](https://up42.com/blog/image-similarity-measures)